georgeliu95/TensorRT/samples/opensource/sampleOnnxMnistCoordConvAC/README.md

 In this sample, the following layers and plugins are used.
 For more information about these layers, see the [TensorRT Developer Guide: Layers](https://docs.nvidia.com/deeplearning/sdk/tensorrt-developer-guide/index.html#layers) documentation.

 [CoordConvAC layer](https://github.com/NVIDIA/TensorRT/tree/master/plugin/coordConvACPlugin)
-Custom layer implemented with CUDA API that implementing operation AddChannels.
-This layer expanding input data by adding additional channels with relative coordinates.
+Custom layer implemented with CUDA API that implements operation AddChannels.
+This layer expands the input data by adding additional channels with relative coordinates.

 [Activation layer](https://docs.nvidia.com/deeplearning/sdk/tensorrt-developer-guide/index.html#activation-layer)
 The Activation layer implements element-wise activation functions.
 Specifically, this sample uses the Activation layer with the type `kRELU`.